yea well I'm sick ....I've been sick since Friday and these coughing fits just won't quit.

 So you have this post instead.
 This past weekend was the culmination of an absolutely amazing and inspiring experience for me.
 It was my first time performing at Yoni Ki Baat, which is the South Asian Vagina Monologues.
 After practicing for two months, I got on stage, along with a bevy of diverse, creative and wonderful women to express our unique monologues and poems to our audience in the Mission District of San Francisco.

 There are so many emotions involved in this for me.
-For one, I remember coming to San Francisco as a tourist almost two years ago,
+For one, I remember coming to San

 (Me being a tourist in San Francisco)